 CITY COUNCIL MEETING

-The city council met in regular session with the following present: Mayor Jack E. Rowden; Councilmen Dean Banker, Dan Corpening, Jason Teeter, and Frankie Thomas.
-Absent: Councilman Shannon Crawford.
+The city council met in regular session with the following present: Mayor Jack E. Rowden; Councilmen Dean Banker, Dan Corpening, Shannon Crawford, Jason Teeter, and Frankie Thomas.

-Others present were City Inspector Josh Grubbs, City Clerk Thomas G. Hicks, Chief of Police Courtney Leslie, Electric and Park Systems Supervisor Gary Rowden, City Attorney Wayne R. Tate, Marie Austin, Carrie Baeza, Jan Leonard, Alvin Riley, Rick Schroeder, and Paul Stoner.
+Others present were City Clerk Carrie L. Baeza, City Inspector Josh Grubbs, Chief of Police Courtney Leslie, Outside Utilities Supervisor Paul Nordyke, Electric and Park Systems Supervisor Gary Rowden, City Attorney Wayne R. Tate, Vicki Hubin, Wayne & Evelena Reynolds, Blain & Kara Stump, and Ruthie Winget.

 Mayor Jack E. Rowden presided.

-Motion by Dan Corpening, seconded by Jason Teeter, to approve the minutes of June 5, 2017 as mailed.
+Motion by Councilman Dean Banker, seconded by Council Dan Corpening, to approve the minutes of June 11, 2018 and June 18, 2018 as mailed.
 Motion carried.

 City Inspector Josh Grubbs presented his monthly activities report.

 Motion by Councilman Dan Corpening, seconded by Councilman Frankie Thomas, that uncollectible utility accounts in the amount of $4,867.44 be charged off with every effort made to collect the accounts.
 Motion carried.